 do the same sort of thing as described above for Solaris.
 You

-Also, HP-UX does not seem to support -R, so get rid
+Also, HP-UX does not seem to support -R

 Because of this, at runtime you may need to set